Formula One drivers from Australia

-There have been 18 Formula One drivers from Australia, 15 of which have taken part in at least one race since the championship began in 1950, and 3 failed to qualify.
-Two drivers have won the World Drivers' Championship: Jack Brabham, who won it three times, and Alan Jones, the most recent Australian world champion.
-One driver is currently active in the sport.
+There have been 19 Formula One drivers from Australia, 16 of whom have taken part in at least one race since the championship began in 1950, and 3 failed to qualify.
+Two drivers who represented Australia have won the World Drivers' Championship: Jack Brabham, who won it three times, and Alan Jones, the most recent Australian world champion won once.
+Two drivers have participated in the current season.